 - A description of your Abstract Syntax Tree package and the PrettyPrint and NFABuilder visitors that you wrote. - All of your code. - 5.
-[Adapted from Cooper and Torczon] You are writing a compiler for your favorite lexically-scoped language.
-Suppose your compiler is given the following program as input:
+[Adapted from Cooper and Torczon] You are writing a compiler for a lexically-scoped programming language.
+Consider the following source program:

 '''

 1

 procedure main

 2

-integer a, b, c;
+integer a,b,c;

 3

 procedure f1(integer w, integer x)

 4

 integer a;

 5

 call f2(w,x);

 6

-end;

 7

 procedure f2(integer y, integer z)

 8

 integer a;

 9

 procedure f3(integer m, integer n)

 10

 integer b;

 11

 c = a b m n;

 12

 end;

 13

 call f3(c,z);

 14

 end;

-15

-. . .
+1.5

 16

 call f1(a,b);

 17

 end;

 '''

-As in ML (which I'm sure you all remember oh-so-well from 334...), the scope of a nested procedure declaration includes all declarations from the enclosing declarations.
+As in ML, Pascal, or Scheme (which I'm sure you all remember oh-so-well from 334...), the scope of a nested procedure declaration includes all declarations from the enclosing declarations.

 - (a) Draw the symbol table and its contents at line 11. - (b) What actions are required for symbol table management when the semantic analyzer enters a new procedure and when it exits a procedure? - (c) The compiler must store information in the IR version of the program that allows it to easily recover the relevant details about each name.
 In general, what are some of the relevant details for the variable and procedure names that you will need to perform semantic analysis, optimization, and code generation?
-Cooper and Torczon discuss a number of alternatives as to how this data is maintained in the symbol table and IR.
-What are they and what are the benefits or potential costs of each?
-(Short bullet lists is fine for this question, but I hope to discuss this topic in our meetings next week.) - (d) This part explores how to extend your symbol table scheme to handle the with statement from Pascal.
+What issues must you consider when designing the data structures to store that information in the compiler? - (d) This part explores how to extend your symbol table scheme to handle the with statement from Pascal.
 From the Pascal documentation: